How to Get Rid of Pet Dander

 If you have a furry family member, chances are you’ve wondered about how to get rid of pet dander in your home.
 There’s so much to love about having a dog or a cat, but the allergens they generate can make things less than ideal for their human companions.

-Pet dander is similar to dandruff except it’s flakes of skin from dogs, cats and birds.
+Pet dander is similar to dandruff, except it occurs on dogs, cats, and birds.
 Like pet fur, pet dander clings to surfaces and can be very hard to remove.
 Luckily, there are tips you can follow to live with animals without letting their pet dander get to you.

 How Long Does Pet Dander Stay in a House?

-It turns out dander can stay around long after a pet is no longer in a home.
-Pet dander can stay in a house up to 4-7 months after a pet is gone.
+It turns out, dander can stay around long after a pet is no longer in a home.
+Pet dander can remain in a house up to 4-7 months after a pet is gone.
 That means if you move into a new home, you could be affected even if you don’t have a pet of your own.
-It also means new dander from your furry friend isn’t likely to go away on its own.
+It also means new dander from your furry friend isn’t likely to go away by itself.

 Tips on How to Get Rid of Pet Dander in a House